manuelsteiner/inkdrop-todoist-sync/README.md

 * The selected Inkdrop notebook is synchronised, exported or a corresponding Todoist project is imported.
 If no corresponding Todoist project hierarchy is found up to the a Inkdrop root notebook, the missing Todoist projects will be created.
 In the case of an import, the hierarchy of Todoist projects must match the Inkdrop notebook hierarchy for the import process to be started.
 * All Inkdrop notes that are direct children of the notebook are synchronised, exported or the corresponding direct children of the Todoist project are imported.
 * Depending on the setting, sub tasks of the tasks that were just imported are also imported.
-* The process is repated with all children notebooks of the selected notbook.
-The notebooks are handled recurisvely til all leaf notebooks were handled.
+* The process is repeated with all children notebooks of the selected notebook.
+The notebooks are handled recursively until all leaf notebooks were handled.
 * Todoist project and task comments are attached as notes in a notebook or in a note body respectively if relevant settings are enabled.

 When exporting selected notes, the Inkdrop notebook hierarchy to a root notebook must exist as corresponding Todoist project hierarchy in order for the export to be carried out.

+## A Note on Performance
+Todoist Sync in its current implementation will fetch all Inkdrop notebook, note and tag data as well as Todoist project, section, task and label data into memory before starting the synchronisation/export/import process.
+This is mainly due to the fact that Todoist imposes a `450` API request limit per `15` minute interval.
+Fetching all data beforehand minimises the requests needed for synchronisation.

+In case of performance issues, the plugin can be reworked to fetch data lazily when needed.
+Especially data from the Todoist API.
+This would mainly fetch sections and tasks for projects as well as sub tasks when necessary.
+Such a process would however come at the cost of a higher number of API calls to Todoist and the limit might be hit quicker.

+A rework of fetching Inkdrop data from the local database lazily would have no consequences but potentially benefit performance by only fetching notes for specific notebooks when needed.

 ## Installation
 ```